 The Honest Underscore

-There’s something both beautiful and powerful about musical underscore.
-Its purpose is to creatively support a storyline in order to incite the observer to feel something and react to the events being observed.
-It serves as a lens through which we interpret and react to each scene.
-In fact, I believe truly effective musical underscoring so intricately and intentionally supports the storyline that you come to see it as part of the story itself and not a separate underlying element.
-It’s interesting that you can watch a movie scene with the exact same sequence of events set to two different musical underscores and have two unique experiences from what you observe.
-It’s the same events occurring but experienced and felt differently.
-How does that happen?
-I’ve often wondered if that imagery is similar to how we experience events in our own lives.
+There's something both beautiful and powerful about musical underscore.
+Its purpose is to creatively support a storyline and move the observer to feel something.
+It serves as a lens through which we interpret each scene.
+Truly effective underscoring supports the story so intricately that you stop seeing it as a separate element and start seeing it as part of the story itself.
+You can watch the same scene set to two different underscores and have two completely different experiences.
+Same events.
+Felt differently.
+I've often wondered if that's true of how we experience life, too.

-Is there an underscore in life that serves as a lens that drives how we interpret and react to our experiences?
+Is there an underscore in life that drives how we interpret and react to our experiences?

 There is always an intermediate step because actions themselves can’t and don’t cause emotional reactions.
 That’s why, when faced with the exact same circumstances, ten people may have ten different emotional responses.